Skip to content

 You can choose to use the camera to scan a QR code, Tiny Seed, OneKey KeyTag or a Binary Grid.

-If you are in a dark environment, you can hold down the ENTER button of the M5StickV or Maix Amigo to turn on their LED light to potentially increase visibility.
-Some cameras (OV7740, OV2640 and GC2145) have an anti-glare mode to better capture images from high brightness screens or with incident light, they are present on M5StickV, Amigo, Cube, Yahboom and WonderMV.
-To enable/disable the anti-glare mode on a supported device just press the PAGE button while scanning.
+Tip: You can hold down the ENTER button of the M5StickV, Maix Amigo or WonderMV to turn on their LED light to potentially increase visibility.
+All cameras have an anti-glare mode, use it to capture images from high brightness screens or with incident light.
+Enable/disable anti-glare by pressing PAGE button while scanning.

 QR Code